aleksib09/mzxx/_posts/2024-12-04-vrc-cadillac.md

 > *This car uses many of the extended physics features and requires Content Manager (CM) and Custom Shader Patch 0.2.6 public (Build ID 3281) or above to work properly.*

-Another ready to race car version from our favorite creator - VRC, the *PT Cadenza V* aka *Cadillac V-Series.R GTP* has arrived in Assetto Corsa, now we have it here!
+Another ready to race car version from our favorite creator - VRC, the ***PT Cadenza V*** aka **Cadillac V-Series.R GTP** has arrived in Assetto Corsa, now we have it here!
 Included with real liveries from 2023, 2024, 2025 running seasons, realistic logo and ignition screen.

-## Download:
+## Download Link
 Modsfire